jcolag/entropy-arbitrage/2025-06-16-african-child.md

 ### Dictionary Work

 In addition to learning, I also started customizing the Plover system to help me along.
 Most of it centers on the blog, such as a stroke to create the template for a Markdown link---`[]()`---or insert one of the more-common plugins instead of working out how to insert curly braces.
-But with some help from the [Plover wiki](https://plover.wiki/index.php/Dictionary_format), I also created little commands to issue {% key CTRL %}-{% key S %} to save in most programs can, one to force the next word to lowercase (opposite to the capitalize brief, above), some to enhance the [WASD](https://en.wikipedia.org/wiki/Arrow_keys#WASD_keys)-like cursor movement, and one to open that uLauncher program that I think I probably mentioned last time, giving me an extra route to practice.
+But with some help from the [Plover wiki](https://plover.wiki/index.php/Dictionary_format), I also created little commands to issue {% key CTRL %}-{% key S %} to save in most programs can, one to force the next word to lowercase (opposite to the capitalize brief, above), some to enhance the {% wiki Arrow_keys#WASD_keys|WASD|en %}-like cursor movement, and one to open that uLauncher program that I think I probably mentioned last time, giving me an extra route to practice.
 Oh, and one for my family name (Colagioia), mostly as a test, but which I certainly don't want to finger-spell every time that it comes up...

 I'll probably publish my user dictionary at some point, in case anybody finds something useful in there, but mostly so that I always have a backup.
 Maybe it'll go in my [**Periodic Scripts**](https://github.com/jcolag/periodic-scripts) repository, the closest I have to a dumping ground of configuration files.